 Markets in Novi Sad are much different than in the US, and food labels are in Serbian only.
 It’s easy to forget that you’ll have to schlep purchases back to your apartment.
 I’ve been reminded to keep things light, especially with a gammy foot!

-So far, I haven’t rented cars during this trip, because it wasn’t necessary in large cities.
-I may rent one to explore nearby nature reserves like Fruška Gora.
-Autumn hikes are on the agenda.
+So far, I haven’t rented cars during this trip, because it wasn’t necessary in larger cities with efficient public transportation.
+I may rent one to explore nearby nature reserves like Fruška Gora Autumn hikes are on the agenda.
 Located in northern Serbia, Novi Sad is near Hungarian, Croatian, Romanian, and Bosnian borders.

 Shortly before my arrival, I learned about renewed border tension between Kosovo and Serbia.
 Kosovo’s refusal to allow cars with Serbian license plates to enter its territory created problems.